rackerlabs/rackspace-how-to/content/cloud-servers/create-a-custom-cloud-monitoring-alert.md

 Finally, you need to add your alarm criteria for the new metrics.

-The following code shows a basic example of alarm language:
+The following code shows a basic example of the alarm language:

     if (metric['avail'] < 102400) {
         return new AlarmStatus(CRITICAL, 'Less than 100MB of available space remains');
     }
     return new AlarmStatus(OK, 'More than 100MB of space is available');

 This is the alarm language for the default file system agent check.
-It triggers a `Critical` alert if there is less than 100 MB available on the server on which the plug-in resides.
+The example triggers a `CRITICAL` alert if there is less than 100 MB available on the server on which the plug-in resides.
 If there is more than 100 MB, the check receives an `OK` response and no alert triggers.